squared-studio/SkillVerse/SystemVerilog/chapter_00009.md

 3. Use an automatic task to calculate the factorial of a number.
 4. Define a function with a return type of `real` that calculates the area of a circle given its radius.

-## Conclusion
-Tasks and functions in SystemVerilog provide powerful tools for creating modular and reusable code.
-Understanding these constructs is essential for writing efficient and maintainable hardware models and testbenches.